svanderburg/disnix-proxy-example/README.md

 atomic by means of a TCP proxy.
 The example system consists of a very simple server and client communicating through a TCP socket.

-By using an alternative composition, the proxy is being used for communication between the server and client, which is notified by Disnix before the upgrade starts.
+By using an alternative composition, a proxy is being used for communication between the server and client, which is notified by Disnix before the upgrade starts.
 The proxy then drains connections during the upgrade.
 In this phase, Disnix waits until there are no activate connections before it starts the actual